thesteffman/fancy-hangman-rs/README.md

 * `DATABASE_URL` indicates that the dictioanry is located in a given db url

 ## Import
 The import tool can be used to expand the word base.
-You have two options here with different implications.

-If `WORDBASE_FILE` in the `.env` file is set, the tool will merge the data to avoid duplicates.

-If `DATABASE_URL` is set, you need to manually clean up the database beforehand.
+Usage: See Usage above.

 However, the requirements for the file underneath the `<file_path>` argument are as follows:
 * The file needs to be encoded in UTF-8